 Welcome!
 As a visitor with a vehicle identified with an ADA license plate or placard, we welcome you to park without charge in a variety of campus parking areas.
-If the ADA spaces are full, you may park in any of the spaces below that is closest to your destination.
+ADA spaces are located in each lot.
+If the ADA spaces are full, you may park in any General, Staff or 20-minute (without time limit) parking space that is closest to your destination.

 Parking is not authorized in state service vehicle zones (yellow), passenger loading zones (white), red zones or bicycle lanes.

 Campus parking regulations do not allow complimentary parking for students, staff

 Students, Staff and Faculty must display the following to park in Cuesta College ADA parking spaces:

 2. Valid Cuesta College semester parking permit or daily parking permit.